Dupchuwangmo7/02230282_WEB101_PA1-/README.md

 - Search for Pokémon by name.
 - View details of each Pokémon, including its image, height, weight, types, and description.
-- Add Pokémon to the favorites list.
-- View a list of favorite Pokémon.

 ## Technologies Used